mirkosaiu/learn-the-numbers/README.md

 # learnthenumbers
-Learn the numbers, a game built for iPad which helps children to learn to count from 1 to 9
+Learn the numbers, a game built for iPad that helps children to learn to count from 1 to 9
 # learn-the-numbers